byggemandboesen/H-line-software/README.md

 pip install pyrtlsdr
 pip install pyephem
 ~~~
-For installing on Linux, make sure to use "pip3 install ...".

 ### Linux
-When installing on Linux, one should install librtlsdr-dev.
+When installing on Linux, one should install librtlsdr-dev, and make sure to use "pip3 install ...".
 ~~~
 sudo apt install librtlsdr-dev
 ~~~